-First, for the uninitiated, the Google Search Quality Guidelines is an over 150-page bible for Google’s search quality evaluators.
+For those that don’t know, Google Search Quality Guidelines is a 150-page document for Google’s search quality evaluators.

-These “raters” are the people contracted by Google globally who are tasked to evaluate the quality of Google’s search results.
-They replicate real Google queries and rate the quality of each page that appears in the top results for these queries.
+These Google search quality raters are the people contracted by Google who are tasked to evaluate the quality of Google’s search results.

-Raters will determine whether pages have low or high PQ based on the quality of the website, the purpose of the page, whether it fulfills that purpose, and whether that purpose correctly meets the needs of the search they performed.
+Raters will determine whether pages have low or high PQ based on the quality of the website, the purpose of the page, whether it fulfills that purpose, and whether that purpose correctly meets the needs of the searchers.

 Google’s overall PQ rating scale is composed of five levels: Lowest, Low, Medium, High, and Highest.